14-I-1961.

 They started buying me kids' newspaper, "Politikin zabavnik".
 It boasted an episode of Flash Gordon on front page, an episode of Miki Maus (spelt so) inside, Bim and Bum (by Joe Musiel), Paja Patak (aka Donald Duck) and "Tale of czar Saltan" by Đorđe Lobačev in the rear.
 Later in the year, they had Popeye too.

-The print was a bit less contrast, and the scan is true to it, I just enhanced it here so it's easier to read.
+The print was a bit less contrast, the pulp paper they used couldn't take so much black, and the scan is true to it, I just enhanced it here so it's easier to read.
 The picture is actually wrong, from a year before, because I somehow remembered th third frame, but then didn't remember the following episodes.
 So traced it forward and this date is the correct one.

 The yard was still pretty much of peasant type at the time - there's the chicken wire fence, flowers in the front, hens in the back, though by now it was hens no more, had vegetables there.
 I don't remember when exactly we planted strawberries.
 They grew like crazy and gradually moved, from that fence to the back neighbor, and then to the right.